martinvonz/jj/docs/contributing.md

 commit.
 You can do that by creating a new commit on top of the initial commit (`jj new <commit>`) and then squash in the changes when you're done (`jj squash`).
 `jj git push`
-will automatically force-push the branch.
+will automatically force-push the bookmark.

 When your first PR has been approved, we typically give you contributor access, so you can address any remaining minor comments and then merge the PR yourself